Basila123/AddressBookApplication/README.md

 Added Uc5 Updated reset button and submit button to clear the input field when they are clicked.

 Added UC6 Given user input values are converted to string value.

+Added Uc7 To store the user input values to local storage.